jonZlotnik/SOEN422-F2021-CSLoader/README.md

 ## Building/running the loader

+1. Change [line 121](https://github.com/jonZlotnik/SOEN422-F2021-CSLoader/blob/main/Program.cs#L121) in Program.cs to match the port to which your Arduino Nano is connected.

-From root of this repo:
+2. From root of this repo:

 ```bash
 dotnet run